csbg/BioinformaticsPracticals1/Script_UNIX.md

 cmd1 \| cmd2 | send output of cmd1 to cmd2

-Let's have a look at the first few lines
+Let's have a look at the first few lines of this file.
 ```
 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz | head
 ```